-- Comparisons between full scale observations and dry-inclined galloping results indicate noticeable similarities between these two instabilities, particularly the effect of the critical Reynolds number regime. - Rivulets located close to the separation points can suppress the Karman vortex, increasing the susceptibility of the cable to a galloping type instability. - The presence of a low frequency axial vortex behind the inclined cable can cause a vortex-induced instability at high reduced velocity.
-The presence of rain water rivulets in certain locations on the cable surface can enhance this instability and the magnitude of the response (Matsumoto et al, 2001, Matsumoto et al, 2003). - Similarities between classical VIV and RWIV have been identified, although RWIV occurs at higher reduced velocity and with higher amplitude than VIV.
+- (a) Comparisons between full-scale observations and dryinclined galloping results indicate noticeable similarities between these two instabilities, particularly the effect of the critical Reynolds number regime. - (b) Rivulets located close to the separation points can suppress the Karman vortex, increasing the susceptibility of the cable to a galloping-type instability. - (c) The presence of a low-frequency axial vortex behind the inclined cable can cause a vortex-induced instability at high reduced velocity.
+The presence of rain water rivulets in certain locations on the cable surface can enhance this instability and the magnitude of the response (Matsumoto et al., 2001, 2003). - (d) Similarities between classical VIV and RWIV have been identified, although RWIV occurs at higher reduced velocity and with higher amplitude than VIV.

 The similarities between dry-inclined galloping and RWIV were a particular focus of the discussions.
-From experiments and full scale observations, it is often problematic to classify or identify occurrences as either one type of instability or the other.
-Re-analysis of previous data has demonstrated that the two phenomena are not as distinct as previously thought.
-The general consensus was that the two phenomena are related, or are even potentially the same, and that the presence of rain water rivulets enhances or acts as a catalyst for the oscillation, perhaps "widening the window" for galloping.
+From experiments and full-scale observations, it is often problematic to classify or identify occurrences as either one type of instability or the other.
+Reanalysis of previous data has demonstrated that the two phenomena are not as distinct as previously thought.
+The general consensus was that the two phenomena are related, or are even potentially the same, and that the presence of rain water rivulets enhances or acts as a catalyst for the oscillation, perhaps 'widening the window' for galloping.
 However, these ideas have not been conclusively demonstrated, and there are several unanswered questions as to the role of the rivulets on the overall flow field.

-Considering the two instabilities as similar or related phenomena, however, may not be straightforward, as there have been instances of RWIV at fairly low speed and at sub-critical Reynolds numbers, which is not consistent with the general characteristics of dry-inclined galloping.
-Macdonald also confirmed that instances of "dry" vibrations at low wind speed have been reported, probably at sub-critical Reynolds numbers, where the oscillations are in a transverse or across-wind direction, which are not explainable by the quasi-steady theory.
+Considering the two instabilities as similar or related phenomena, however, may not be straightforward, as there have been instances of RWIV at fairly low speed and at subcritical Reynolds numbers, which is not consistent with the general characteristics of dry-inclined galloping.
+Macdonald also confirmed that instances of 'dry' vibrations at low wind speed have been reported, probably at sub-critical Reynolds numbers, where the oscillations are in a transverse or acrosswind direction, which are not explainable by the quasi-steady theory.
 Recent numerical research from Yeo and Jones (2008) investigates the flow past a dry inclined cable at sub-critical Reynolds numbers.
 The results illustrate how swirling eddies are generated alternately from both sides of the cylinder but also move along the cylinder thus delaying the vortex shedding.
 This flow feature causes unsteady forces that vary both spatially and temporally in the spanwise direction, thus generating a low frequency loading on the cable.
 These results will provide a useful comparison for future investigations on the effect of rivulets on the 3D flow field around an inclined cable and their role in the generation or modification of the unsteady aerodynamic loading.

 Reynolds number effects, particularly in the critical region, appear to be important to the mechanisms of both dry-inclined galloping and RWIV.
-Subsequently the "single-bubble" phenomenon may play an important role, as identified by Cosentino et al (2003).
-This is a possible aspect of the RWIV mechanism that has not been fully investigated to date, with the role of the rivulets in enhancing or causing the single-bubble regime still not clear.
+Subsequently the 'single-bubble' phenomenon may play an important role, as identified by Cosentino et al. (2003).
+(The 'single-bubble' region appears for flow close to the critical region, where one shear layer undergoes transition to a turbulent state, resulting in it separating later than the other shear layer, leading to asymmetric flow.)
+This is a possible aspect of the RWIV mechanism that has not been fully investigated to date, with the role of the rivulets in enhancing or causing the singlebubble regime still not clear.